159357159357asdfghjkl/V-Slice-Modchart-Renderer/README.md

 Stepmania Port + NotITG Closed-source Modifiers + Mirin Template Port

-some modchart codes are from stepmania / mirin template / Schmovin / Troll Engine / Psych Engine, credit them first (except some notitg mods)
+some modchart codes are from stepmania / mirin template / Schmovin(arrowpath support) / Troll Engine(actor uv) / Psych Engine(lua system), credit them first (except some notitg mods)

 Use lua_templete_mirin/mirin-fnf.lua to write mods, put the file into assets/scripts or mods/your-mod/scripts and rename it by song name